That meant many women who were used to a dosage of 10 mg would potentially have to make do with 5 mg in the future.

 Clinical trials showing worse driving skills

-The reason is that clinical trials and driving simulation studies have apparently shown that women perform some tasks, such as driving, less well the morning after taking Ambien.
+The reason behind this change is that clinical trials and driving simulation studies have apparently shown that some women perform certain tasks, such as driving, less well the morning after taking Ambien.

 They found that women eliminate Zolpidem slower than men, though men also have a small chance of driving worse the next morning.